 Use these comments for yourself and follow the steps to a “T” for a pretty nifty futon design.

 Visit Instructables for the complete low-down on making your own foldable bed and sofa.

-Jane from Maflingo shares her unique, yet simple approach to create a futon that is a couch or sofa first, then a bed second.
+Jane from Maflingo shares her unique, yet simple approach to creating a futon that is a couch or sofa first, then a bed second.

 What’s great about Jane’s design is she really stayed true to her needs and created a result that is perfect for what it needs to do in supporting her desired mattress size.

-And that’s function as a guest room bed when required, but be a comfortable enough sofa with a wood base all the other times.
+And that functions as a guest room bed when required, but be a comfortable enough sofa with a wood base all the other times.

 Her flip-over design is actually pretty genius.
 You have to see it to get it, and you’ll be nodding your head up and down in a very satisfied way immediately when you see it.